 - consider matters that are highly confidential and sometimes sensitive.

 The committee Chair has additional responsibilities, playing an essential role in ensuring meetings run smoothly and efficiently, directing follow up action from each meeting, participating in recruitment of committee vacancies, and liaising effectively with Society staff between meetings.
 The committee Chair is also responsible for reviewing the committee’s content for the Society’s annual report.

 Both prospective applicants and current members of the Professional Standards Committee seeking to continue their involvement should complete the application form below.

 Applicants should have the skills, knowledge and experience to support the committee’s role.
 They should be able to work alongside other committee members to reach an agreed position, have the time and energy to commit to the role, and importantly they must be of good standing in the profession.

 The Professional Standards Committee is not currently taking applications for membership.
 To enquire about vacancies, please contact firstname.lastname@example.org.

-The Segment Committees are not currently taking applications for membership.
+The Segment Committees are currently taking applications for membership, with applications closing Monday 9 January 2023.
 To enquire about vacancies, please contact email@example.com.